clugen/MOCluGen/README.md

 ## Summary

-MOCluGen is a MATLAB/Octave package for generating multidimensional clusters using the CluGen algorithm.
-It provides the `clugen` function for this purpose, as well as a number of auxiliary functions, used internally and modularly by `clugen`.
-Users can swap these auxiliary functions by their own customized versions, fine-tuning their cluster generation strategies, or even use them as the basis for their own generation algorithms.
+**MOCluGen** is a MATLAB/Octave implementation of the *clugen* algorithm for generating multidimensional clusters.
+Each cluster is supported by a line segment, the position, orientation and length of which guide where the respective points are placed.

 ## Install and use